-- Drugs and/or drug therapies for cosmetic purposes including, but not limited to, treatment of facial wrinkles, fungal nail infections not confirmed by laboratory results, hair restoration (except as an adjunct to chemotherapy, hair removal, or vitiligo). - Drugs and/or drug therapies used for the treatment of sexual and/or erectile dysfunction. - Experimental drugs and/or drug therapies, with the exception of those required by federal or Rhode Island law.
+- Drugs and/or drug therapies for cosmetic purposes including, but not limited to, treatment of facial wrinkles, fungal nail infections not confirmed by laboratory results, hair restoration. - Drugs and/or drug therapies used for the treatment of sexual and/or erectile dysfunction. - Experimental drugs and/or drug therapies, with the exception of those required by federal or Rhode Island law.